 • A sense of responsibility

 • A sense of service to the community

 • Experience of working with diverse groups

 We recognise that it is not always possible for students to obtain work placements in a medical environment given the limited availability of volunteer placements in hospitals and similar clinical settings.
 However, in addition to shadowing a GP or other medical practitioner, there are many other areas related to medicine in which you can gain experience.
 Some examples of these are listed below.

 • Paid or voluntary work experience in a residential care home, hospice or similar.

 • Working in a youth centre or working with young children.

 • Working with a diverse range of people (whether on a paid or voluntary basis).

 Participatory work experience (not simply observing, but a 'hands on' role) is extremely valuable.
 Many applicants arrange to undertake paid or voluntary work as a Healthcare Assistant.
 Whatever work experience you have, it is important that you reflect effectively on this in your Personal Statement.

-Your Personal Statement should communicate not only what meaningful activities you have undertaken, but also what you have learned from these experiences. e.g. how they have changed reinforced your views.
-Discussing a highlight or poor experience is welcomed.
-We are not looking for a rota of the duties your job or project involved!
-Your Personal Statement should highlight how this insight to healthcare will enable you to become a good medical practitioner in the future.
+Your Personal Statement should communicate not only what meaningful activities you have undertaken, but also what you have learned from these experiences, particularly in regards to your future as a medical practitioner.
+A rota of the duties of your job or project involved is not required.